 We have filled our three fellowship spots for the 2023-2024 year.
 We will be accepting applications starting August 1, 2022 for 3 spots in 2024-2025 through the NRMP fellowship match.

 Program Overview and Scope of Training

 The one-year Musculoskeletal Imaging Fellowship offers training in all aspects of MSK imaging, including sports medicine, trauma, bone and soft tissue tumors, spine, and rheumatology.
 Fellow clinical time is split between the University of Utah Hospital and the University of Utah Orthopaedic Center, a standalone specialty hospital offering the full range of orthopedic services with the radiology reading room embedded in the orthopedic clinic.

-We are the official sports medicine provider for the Utah Jazz, U.S. Olympic and Paralympic athletes training and competing in Utah, the Salt Lake Bees, the Salt Lake City Stars (NBA G-league), Real Salt Lake MLS team, the U.S. Olympic and Paralympic athlete training center, and the University of Utah Utes athletic teams.
+We are the official sports medicine and orthopedic provider for the Utah Jazz NBA team, Salt Lake City Stars (NBA G-league), Real Salt Lake MLS team, the U.S. Olympic and Paralympic athlete training center, and the University of Utah athletic teams.

-While emphasis of the fellowship is on advanced imaging, expertise in radiography is also developed.
-Fellows gain experience in therapeutic joint injections, arthrography, joint aspirations, and bone and soft tissue biopsies.
+While the main emphasis of the fellowship is on MR imaging, expertise in radiography, CT and MSK ultrasound is also developed.
+Fellows also gain experience in therapeutic joint injections, arthrography, joint aspirations, and bone and soft tissue biopsies.
 Diagnostic ultrasound and ultrasound-guided interventions are incorporated into the fellowship training.

-Fellows are appointed as Visiting Faculty/Clinical Instructors, and receive benefits including 15 days of vacation, health/dental/vision insurance, and access to tax-advantaged retirement accounts as well as employer-sponsored disability insurance.
+Fellows are appointed as Visiting Faculty/Clinical Instructors, and receive benefits including 15 days of vacation, 2 personal days, health/dental/vision insurance, and access to tax-advantaged retirement accounts and employer-sponsored disability insurance.
 The current PGY-6 salary can be found here.

-The Musculoskeletal Imaging section is composed of a close-knit, energetic group of fellowship-trained faculty who are enthusiastic about clinical excellence and advancing the field of radiology through innovation in education and research.
+The Musculoskeletal Imaging section is composed of a friendly, close-knit, energetic group of fellowship-trained faculty who are enthusiastic about clinical excellence and advancing the field of radiology through innovation in education and research.

 Candidates for this program are selected based on their preparedness, ability, academic credentials, communication skills and personal qualities, such as motivation and integrity.